%20(2).avif)

 .avif)

-Teleport is an access platform that centralizes secure, audited access to infrastructure for platform, DevOps, and security teams.
-It helps replace or simplify VPN and bastion-host patterns by enforcing identity-based authentication and authorization for engineers and automation across SSH servers, Kubernetes clusters, databases, and internal web applications.
+Teleport is an identity-aware access platform that centralizes secure, audited access to infrastructure for platform, DevOps, and security teams.
+It is commonly used to replace or simplify VPN and bastion-host patterns by enforcing identity-based authentication and authorization across SSH servers, Kubernetes clusters, databases, and internal web applications.

 Zero Trust is a security concept or framework centered on the belief that organizations should not automatically trust anything inside or outside its perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
 This approach is designed to protect modern digital environments by leveraging network segmentation, preventing lateral movement, providing Layer 7 threat prevention, and simplifying granular user-access control.